My laptop was stolen from my office/lab/restaurant booth! What do I do?

 Records are added to the property database through several channels:

-- Purchasing / Account Payable records via FRS purchase orders and payments
+- Purchasing / Account Payable records via Workday purchase orders and payments

 - Donations via Advancement’s Gift Accounting records